masif2002/express-notes/README.md

 // parse form data
 app.use(express.urlencoded({ extended: false }))
 ```
-* When sending form data through POST request, the data is sent in the bofy od the request.
+* When sending **form** data through POST request, the data is sent in the body of the request.
 To parse that data, we need to set up this middleware function
 * `req.body` gives the data sent in the body
 ____
 * Similarly, for parsing json